There is much more going on in therapy than the exchange of words.

 It is within this private and transformative environment that your potential shifts toward a healthier, calmer, more balanced internal world, and the ripple effect of this shift is inevitably felt in your personal and professional relationships.

-Therapy is often regarded as a gift you give yourself through self-examination and the support of a therapist who is trained to listen to you in a particular way, walking beside you on your journey.
+Therapy is often regarded as a gift you give yourself through self-examination with the support of a therapist who is trained to listen to you in a particular way, walk beside you, and help you interpret and develop a deeper understanding of yourself and your world.
 I am honored to be that therapist.